mikelking/cheddar/README.md

     3. The composer dependencies mu-plugins, plugins and themes
     4. The local mu-plugins, plugins and themes

+##### PROPOSED CHANGE:
+- To simplify things I plan on refactoring this to install WordPress into it's own directory separate form the wp-content space.
+This is a tactic taken but several other projects and it affords cleaner management and upgrades of the core files.
+See => https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory for details.
+    1. The build and deployment script will require refactoring
+    2. Ultimately the builds and deployments will be simpler
+    3. The validation should also be easier to manage

-- This process allows one to clone or fork dummy and then create a branch specific to a particular site you wish to construct.
+- This process allows one to clone or fork cheddar and then create a branch specific to a particular site you wish to construct.
 It all affords the opportunity to build a single mu-plugin, plugin or theme in a uniform environment.

 - Assuming that you already have a DB setup and enter the appropriate details in the respective config file this should yield a working shell site.

 ##### TODO:
 - Updated to install the mu-plugins. **DONE**